 I cannot believe it is June already.
 This year is totally flying over but then again, don’t we say that every year?
-Since we are halfway through the year I thought I’d do a little catch-up sort of post to document what I’ve been up to in the past six months for those of you who care and of course for myself as a sort of little diary because I’m kinda sentimental like that.
+Since we are halfway through the year I thought I’d do a little catch-up sort of post to document what I’ve been up to in the past six months for those of you who care.
+Oh and of course for myself as a sort of little diary because I’m kinda sentimental like that.
 Despite this post being pretty cheery, my 2018 hasn’t been all bells and whistles.
-There have been some tough and testing times but the main this is I am here and right now I am happy and in a good place.
+There have been some tough and testing times.
+However, the main this is I am here and right now I am happy and in a good place.
 So on with the post!

 I lost my tattoo virginity

 At the start of the year, I had a goal.
 That goal was to be more ballsy and just generally live life a little more.
 I wanted to be more daring, push myself and do things that I have always wanted to do.
 One thing on my list was to get a tattoo.
 One thing stood in my way, my slight fear of needles and it had done for years.
 However, at the start of 2018 in January I booked a tattoo session.
 After looking at lots of artists in my area I decided to go with Northern Glory Tattoo and before I knew it I had an appointment with the super lovely Raychel Maughan, an extremely talented lady who produces the most beautiful work.
 I opted for a pretty Sailor Moon tattoo on my left forearm and Raychel put her own spin on the piece.

 The tattoo pain wasn’t as bad as I expected